‘The deepest principle of human nature is the craving to be appreciated’ – William James.

 As someone who prefers to focus on what’s possible versus endless moaning, anytime there is a call for ‘crisis talks’ with a girlfriend the emphasis is on listening and empathy.
 There is never any hint of sympathy.
 No one wants to feel pitied.
 And I most definitely don’t mean females who drain the very essence of joy from you with their relentless misery.
 I’m talking about the juicy, plump, fulfilling experience of time spent with girlfriends who enable you to feel grounded when the pressure gets too great, who bring with them fresh perspectives, wise insights, laughter, and preferably lots of cake!

 Empathy allows us to draw strength from one another by sharing our thoughts and experiences, without judgement, without comparison and in way that steadies us through the simple act of listening.
 (Brene Brown describes empathy perfectly by explaining how it rarely starts with the words ‘at least……’), I take enormous comfort from knowing I’m not the first, that I am normal, that I am enough.

 Laughter is just as critical.
-I love a great laugh, especially at the absurdity of life and the struggles that leave me feeling like I’ll pass out from anxiety/rage/frustration.
-Laughter is a fabulous leveller, and best of all is the ability to laugh at ourselves.
+I love a great laugh, especially at the absurdity of life and the struggles that leave me feeling like I’ll pass out from stress/rage/frustration.
+Laughter is a fabulous leveler, and best of all is the ability to laugh at ourselves.
 I’m helped greatly in this regard by sisters and girlfriends who will tease me relentlessly until I quit wallowing in the pity pool.
 Empathy and laughter are two of the greatest gifts we can give our female friends.
 Treasure them always.